Health Innovation Team

 The Health Innovation Team holds monthly meetings that bring together a group of healthcare stakeholders to learn and share about technology and innovation projects happening in the region, with occasional related topics from outside the Greater Kansas City area.
 The Team’s stakeholders include hospitals, the healthcare system, city and state government officials, health IT firms and other corporate partners, startups working in health and wellness, and other civic organizations.
 These meetings are open and generally occur on the last Wednesday of the month from 8:30 – 10:00 am at space provided by Mid-America Regional Council (MARC).

-KU Med, under the leadership of Steve Fennel, has served as a co-host for the monthly meetings.
 John Fitzpatrick and Anurag Patel serve as community liaisons and strategists on our health care efforts.
 We send out an email agenda and calendar invite to our Health Innovation Team stakeholder list.
 If you wish to be added to the email list, please send a note to firstname.lastname@example.org.
 Funding for the work of the Health Innovation Team has been provided by the REACH Healthcare Foundation.